Mainframe computer: History

 That trend started to turn around in the late 1990s as corporations found new uses for their existing mainframes and as the price of data networking collapsed in most parts of the world, encouraging trends toward more centralized computing.
 The growth of e-business also dramatically increased the number of back-end transactions processed by mainframe software as well as the size and throughput of databases.
 Batch processing, such as billing, became even more important (and larger) with the growth of e-business, and mainframes are particularly adept at large-scale batch computing.
-Another factor currently increasing mainframe use is the development of the Linux operating system, which arrived on IBM mainframe systems in 1999 and is typically run in scores or up to c.
-8,000 virtual machines on a single mainframe.
+Another factor currently increasing mainframe use is the development of the Linux operating system, which arrived on IBM mainframe systems in 1999.
 Linux allows users to take advantage of open source software combined with mainframe hardware RAS.
 Rapid expansion and development in emerging markets, particularly People's Republic of China, is also spurring major mainframe investments to solve exceptionally difficult computing problems, e.g. providing unified, extremely high volume online transaction processing databases for 1 billion consumers across multiple industries (banking, insurance, credit reporting, government services, etc.) In late 2000, IBM introduced 64-bit z/Architecture, acquired numerous software companies such as Cognos and introduced those software products to the mainframe.
 IBM's quarterly and annual reports in the 2000s usually reported increasing mainframe revenues and capacity shipments.
 However, IBM's mainframe hardware business has not been immune to the recent overall downturn in the server hardware market or to model cycle effects.
 For example, in the 4th quarter of 2009, IBM's System z hardware revenues decreased by 27% year over year.
 But MIPS (millions of instructions per second) shipments increased 4% per year over the past two years.
-Alsop had himself photographed in 2000, symbolically eating his own words ("death of the mainframe").
+Alsop had himself photographed in 2000, symbolically eating his own words ("death to the mainframe").

 In 2012, NASA powered down its last mainframe, an IBM System z9.
 However, IBM's successor to the z9, the z10, led a New York Times reporter to state four years earlier that "mainframe technology—hardware, software and services—remains a large and lucrative business for I.B.M., and mainframes are still the back-office engines behind the world's financial markets and much of global commerce".
 As of 2010, while mainframe technology represented less than 3% of IBM's revenues, it "continue[d] to play an outsized role in Big Blue's results".

-In 2015, IBM launched the IBM z13, in June 2017 the IBM z14, in September 2019 the IBM z15 and on April 5th 2022 they announced IBM's latest mainframe system, the IBM z16, featuring among other things an "integrated on-chip AI accelerator" and the new Telum microprocessor.
+IBM has continued to launch new generations of mainframes: the IBM z13 in 2015, the z14 in 2017, the z15 in 2019, and the z16 in 2022, the latter featuring among other things an "integrated on-chip AI accelerator" and the new Telum microprocessor.